JaimeToca/AndroidMVP/README.md

 # Android MVP
-Sample project using MVP Clean architecture.
+Sample project using MVP Clean architecture (check out the diagram at the bottom) .
 This small app show a list of the most famous hollywood actors (retrieve from themoviedb.org), when any of them is clicked a new screen will be opened with detailed information about the specific actor.
 The purpose of this first version was not to show beautiful animations/interfaces (next version will implement these things) but to implement Model-View-Presenter architecture and use some interesting libraries and technologies.
 In this project you will learn how to :

  - Work with a model-view-presenter architecture on android